maxkrv/uchat/README.md

 Api is written on C using mongoose embeded framework.
 It provides RESTfull architecture and uses MVC architeture design.
-UChat provides comprehensive API documentation using OpenAPI and AsyncAPI specifications.
+Cozy Chat provides comprehensive API documentation using OpenAPI and AsyncAPI specifications.

 ![server-design-image](assets/server-request-flow.png)